productscience/productscience.co.uk/README.md

 This is the public site for Product Science.

-It uses the Eleventy static site generator.
+It uses the Eleventy static site generator, and deploys to Netlify.

 ### Installation